Ralim/IronOS/Documentation/Menu.md

 # Menu System

 In this firmware for these soldering irons, all settings are adjustable on the device itself.
-This means you do **not** require a computer to change any settings.
+This means a computer is **not** required to change any setting.

 ## Soldering mode